-Best eSIM for New Zealand in 2025
+Best eSIM for New Zealand in 2026

 Learn more

-Best 5 eSIMs for New Zealand – shortlist
+Best 7 eSIMs for New Zealand – shortlist

-- Saily – overall the best eSIM New Zealand provider in 2025
+- Saily – overall the best eSIM New Zealand provider in 2026

 - Jetpac – most budget-friendly eSIM for New Zealand

-- aloSIM – best-prepaid data plans NZ
+- aloSIM – top prepaid data plans NZ

 Choosing the best eSIM for New Zealand travel can be tricky with so many options available.
-To make it easier, I’ve identified the most important factors to help you select the right one and avoid common issues like compatibility or coverage gaps.
+To make it easier, I’ve identified the most important factors to help you select the right one and avoid common issues like compatibility or coverage gaps:

 - Coverage in New Zealand.
 Ensure the eSIM provider offers a specific plan for New Zealand or a regional plan that covers the country.
 Some providers may offer global plans, but they might not provide optimal coverage or pricing for New Zealand.